 Take a quick rest once all the exercises are finished and jump back in for a total of 3-4 sets depending on time.

 Need a video demo of the kettlebell circuit?
 Check it out here below.

 As I said, this kettlebell circuit is fast but effective.
 It combines external resistance in a circuit-based workout to not only target all of your muscles but get your heart rate up to.

 Focus on really making the exercises count, contract and understand each movement and you’ll get more bang for your buck.

 And of course, don’t forget to keep some homemade muscle rub on hand to help your muscles recover for the next sweat session!

 Don’t Forget To Pin This At Home Kettlebell Circuit

-There isn’t one perfect way to workout- there’s lots!
-So find a workout (like this kettlebell circuit!) that works for you.
+There isn’t one perfect way to work out- there are lots!
+So find a full-body workout (like this kettlebell circuit!) that works for you.
 For your priorities and your lifestyle.
-There’s a lot you can do with just one kettlebell and not only will your workouts be effective but they’ll be quick because you can workout at home and eliminate travel time.
+There’s a lot you can do with just one kettlebell and not only will your workouts be effective but they’ll be quick because you can work out at home and eliminate travel time.

 Stay fit mamas xx